 Internship, Lucile Packard Children's Hospital Stanford/Children's Health Council (2018)

-Doctor of Philosophy, University of California San Diego (2018)
+PhD Training: University of California San Diego School of Medicine (2018) CA

 Understanding outcomes in family-based treatment for adolescent anorexia nervosa: a network approach.